yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareSupportReason-intro.md

 - **note** use note to enter further detail on the support reason.

+ - **assertedDate** The date that the support reason was recognised/diagnosed.
 ### **Discouraged or Removed fields**

 - **context** - This field is deprecated in R4 and has been removed from our specification.